Building a Community Park: 9 Steps You Should Follow

 - Bridges: A suspension or arch bridge is an opportunity to travel between playground components and decks.

-- Climbers: Enjoy a Circle or Belt Skyway, or even a log climber.
+- Climbers: Enjoy a Circle or Belt Skyway, or even a rope or log climber.
 Having a variety of climbing components in the playground means kids of all ages can play.

-- Crawl tubes: Different angles, lengths and turns — straight, inclined and left or right — lets kids explore where tunnels lead.
+- Crawl tubes: Different angles and lengths — straight or inclined — lets kids explore where tunnels lead.

-- Decks: Climbing to new heights often results in a new view, and open decks or towers with multiple decks give kids a chance to see the playground from a new angle.
+- Decks: Climbing to new heights often results in a new view, and towers with multiple decks give kids a chance to see the playground from a new angle.

-- Ramps: Kids can learn about levels, degrees and changes in slope with a few well-placed entrance ramps or deck ramps within the play structure.
+- Ramps: Kids can learn about levels, degrees and changes in slope with a few well-placed entrance ramps.

 - Transfer points and steps: Moving through tubes, across bridges and up or down ramps is all the more interesting when there are steps and risers to climb along the way.